encore428/BECapstone/heroku_deploy.md

 - From https://dashboard.heroku.com/apps/todoitem
 - Top right: [More] / [Run console]
 - Run this command: `npm run db:dbsetup`.
 This will drop and create all application tables.
-- To truncate all tables and reset sequence number to 1, Run this command instead `npm run db:clear`.
+- To truncate all tables and reset sequence number to 1, Run this command instead `npm run db:dbreset`.